Public relations

 Aguntum Museum

-The Aguntum Museum, completed in 2006 by the Curatorium Pro Agunto, is scientifically supervised by the Aguntum Department of Archaeological Studies.
-Almost 15 years after its opening, the museum is currently being redesigned, the first step of which is the presentation of finds from the current excavations in the centre of the municipium.
+Completed in 2006 by the Curatorium Pro Agunto, the Aguntum Museum is under the scholarly supervision of the Aguntum Research at the Department of Archaeology, University of Innsbruck.
+Nearly 15 years after its opening, the museum is currently being redesigned; the first step is a new presentation of finds from the ongoing excavations in the center of the municipium.

 Literature